 Based on the information provided by the managers, voting statistics are provided in Tables 3 and 4.
-The reported information is based on full disclosure by LGIM and M&G. The Trustee does not believe that any information is missing.
+The reported information is based on full disclosure by LGIM and M&G as the only positions within the Plan's portfolio with equity positions and therefore voting rights.
+The Trustee does not believe that any information is missing.